-- 3 Enter the issuer information (Certificate Authority Name, Common Name, etc.) and the Key Size.
-The KeySecure support 2048-, 3072-, and 4096-bit keys. - 4 Select either Self-signed Root CA or Intermediate CA Request as the Certificate Authority Type.
+- 3 Enter the Certificate Authority Name, Common Name, Organization Name, Organizational Unit Name, Locality Name, State or Province Name, Country Name, Email Address, and Key Size. - 4 Select either Self-signed Root CA or Intermediate CA Request as the Certificate Authority Type.

 When you create a self-signed root CA, you must also specify a CA Certificate Duration and a Maximum User Certificate Duration, which become valid once you click Create.
-Once you create a self-signed root CA, you must add it to the trusted CA list for it to be recognized by the KMIP Server.
+Once you create a self-signed root CA, you must add it to the trusted CA list for it to be recognized by the Key Server.